Belloche/DraftShare/Journal.md

 3/23/2021

 Last week was Spring Break, and now that I'm back I'm adding login capability to DraftShare and the login page.

+Week 10
+4/1/2021

+I implemented the GenericDao (ProjectDao.java) finally, should help the project stay a little more contained.

+Week 11
+4-5-21

+My tests are failing, something is wrong with @BeforeEach and it won't reset the DB to the stock data :(